-The main idea here is to be actively engaged with the class material we will read this semester, and to display a genuine curiosity towards learning about crime.
+The main idea here is to be actively engaged with the class material and criminological material we will read this semester, and to display a genuine curiosity towards learning about research methods and statistics.
 This portion of your grade is necessarily subjective, so please come see me if you have any questions or concerns about this part of your grade.

 - Exams: There will be both a midterm and final exam, each of which cover material previously covered in each half of the semester respectively.
 The exams will cover ideas and topics from the class lecture, course readings, and class discussions, and will consist of multiple choice, short answer, and essay questions.
 The class period before each exam will consist of a review day and study period, where we will review the relevant material for the exam.
 Students are expected to come to the review/study day with questions, concerns, and ideas, and we will "study together" before each exam.
 I know exams can bring about worry and anxiety.
 However, there will be no "trick" questions on the exams, and students who come to lecture and actively participate in class should be well situated for the exams.
 Please come prepared for each review/study day, as it is likely other students have the same or similar questions that you do.
-More details about each exam will be discussed in class. - Research Paper: In order to delve deeper on a criminological topic of interest (and because this course is writing intensive!), you will write a research paper in the style of a mini social science review article.
-The idea here is relatively simple: pick a criminological question of interest, work to find relevant research articles that answer parts of your research question, and write a "review" of the studies that help answer your question of interest.
-The purpose of this assignment is to learn 1) to ask a good criminological question, 2) to formulate and support a clear and sophisticated thesis, 3) gain skills in finding appropriate and valid research to support your thesis, and 4) to go deeper on a criminological topic of interest.
-In the early weeks of the semester, do some thinking about what truly interests you within criminology, and then you'll write a paper about it over the course of the semester!
+More details about each exam will be discussed in class. - Research Proposal: In order to delve deeper on a criminological topic and research design of interest, you will write a research proposal in the style of a mini social science research proposal.
+The idea here is relatively simple: pick a criminological question of interest, find previous studies that have examined that question before, and propose a study and research design that could gain empirical purchase on your question of interest.
+The purpose of this assignment is to learn 1) to ask a good criminological question, 2) to formulate and support a clear and sophisticated thesis, 3) gain skills in finding appropriate and valid research to support your thesis, and 4) design a sound social research study.
+In the early weeks of the semester, do some thinking about what truly interests you within criminology, and what methods may best be used to help study your question of interest.

-Example research questions could include, but are certainly not limited to:
+Example research proposals could include, but are certainly not limited to: